pyroll-project/pyroll-core/paper.md

 # Research Projects

 The software development was or is supported by the following research projects:

-- Development and Modelling of Wear of grooved rolls for finishing Blocks (Industrial Funding by ESF Elbe-Stahlwerke Feralpi Riesa GmbH)
+- Development and Modelling of Wear of Grooved Rolls for Finishing Blocks (Industrial Funding by ESF Elbe-Stahlwerke Feralpi Riesa GmbH)
 - Investigations on Material Flow and Forming Conditions (Industrial Funding by ESF Elbe-Stahlwerke Feralpi Riesa GmbH)
-- Design and Numerical Investigations of different Leader Passes for Rebar (Industrial Funding by ESF Elbe-Stahlwerke Feralpi Riesa GmbH)
+- Design and Numerical Investigations of Different Leader Passes for Rebars (Industrial Funding by ESF Elbe-Stahlwerke Feralpi Riesa GmbH)

 The software development will be supported by the following coming research projects:

 - "Validierungsförderung" by Sächsische Aufbaubank (SAB) and European Union (EU)
 - Implementation and Validation of a Calculation Model for Angular Sections produced by Rolling (RISE DAAD)